Volkswagen: Chinese market

 The Volkswagen Lavida was the best-selling sedan in China.

 Until 2022, Volkswagen was a market leader in China, the largest single automotive market in the world.
 In 2019, 3.16 million Volkswagen-branded vehicles were delivered in the country.
 The importance of the market has justified a significant amount of China-specific models.
-Though Volkswagen was long a leader in the Chinese market, its market share has declined in the 2020s due to the rapid adoption of electric vehicles and increasing competition from Chinese brands.
-Its market share has fallen from 19% in 2019 to 14.5% in 2024.
+Though Volkswagen was long a leader in the Chinese market, its market share declined in the 2020s due to the rapid adoption of electric vehicles and increasing competition from Chinese brands.
+Its market share in the region fell from 19% in 2019 to 14.5% in 2024.

 Sedans are a favoured segment in China due to their spacious interiors and boot space.
-In 2019, the brand sold 1.6 million of them in China.
-In the compact notchback or sedan segment, the brand is represented by several China-only models which include the Sagitar, Lamando, Bora, Santana, Lavida, and its derivatives in other body styles, while the mid-size sedan segment is represented by the Passat and Magotan.
-The Lavida was the best-selling model in China of all manufacturers in 2019 with 491,000 units sold.
+In 2019, Volkswagen sold 1.6 million of them in China.
+In the compact notchback or sedan segment, VW is represented by several China-only models which include the Sagitar, Lamando, Bora, Santana, Lavida, and its derivatives in other body styles, while the mid-size sedan segment is represented by the Passat and Magotan.
+In 2019, the Lavida was the best-selling model in China, with 491,000 units sold.

 The popularity of SUVs also gave birth to several SUV models built or reworked specifically for China, including the Tharu, Tayron, Tayron X, Tiguan X, and reworked versions of the T-Cross and T-Roc.
-The brand also has a strong presence in the premium or luxury segment including the Phideon and Viloran as the models developed specifically for China.
+VW also has a strong presence in the premium or luxury segment, including the Phideon and Viloran as the models developed specifically for China.

-On 26 July 2023 Volkswagen announced its investment of $700 million in Chinese EV maker XPeng for purchasing 4.99% stake of the company.
-The VW will collaborate with XPeng to develop two VW brand electric models for the mid-size segment in the Chinese market in 2026.
+On 26 July 2023, Volkswagen announced its investment of $700 million in Chinese electric vehicle manufacturer XPeng for purchasing 4.99% stake of the company.
+VW also announced it would collaborate with XPeng to develop two VW brand electric models for the mid-size segment in the Chinese market in 2026.